Jannetty/science_cliques/README.md

 individuals are selecting teachers are broken randomly.

 ## Sensitivity Analysis
 The sensitivity analysis implemented here is a simple one-at-a-time method.
-The model was run 10 times with each permutation of parameters.
 The parameters selected for sensitivity analysis are as follows:
 - number_of_individuals: the total number of individuals in the model.
   - Values tested: [8, 20, 40, 60, 80, 100]